Sustainable Products

 Our main targets

-- We want to decrease the carbon footprint of our turbines by 25% by 2025.
+• We want to decrease the carbon footprint of our turbines by 25 %.

 Economic & environmental efficiency and circularity

-~60 MILLION TONNES OF CO2E EMISSIONS WERE SAVED WORLDWIDE IN 2021 THANKS TO OUR TURBINES
+~69 MILLION TONNES OF CO2E EMISSIONS WERE AVOIDED WORLDWIDE IN 2023 THANKS TO OUR TURBINES

 OUR SUSTAINABLE PRODUCT APPROACHES